kriszyp/xstyle/README.md

 that has methods that will be called when the property or function is used in stylesheets.
 The following methods will be called if they exist (they are all optional):

-* <code>object.put(value, rule, name)</code> - This is called whenever the property is used within a rule.
+* <code>object.put(value, rule, propertyName)</code> - This is called whenever the property is used within a rule.
 The
 <code>value</code> argument is the property value in the rule, and the <code>rule</code>
 argument is the Rule object.
+This can return a contextualized object (see below).
+* <code>object.valueOf()</code> - This is called to return the value of the current object.
+This can be used to return scalar values if desired.
+It can also return a contextualized object (see below).
-* <code>object.observe(callback)</code> - This is called when a property is accessed from a binding, to receive the current value.
-The callback should be called whenever the value is changed in the future.
+* <code>object.depend(definition)</code> - This is called to setup a dependency on your provide object.
+This is called with another definition as the argument.
+If the value of this module changes, the `invalidate()` method on the definition can be called to indicate a change in the value.
-* <code>object.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the module object may provide a forElement(element) function that would return an object with the same methods as described here for the module.
-It should be noted that there is additional processing overhead, since every element needs to be processed individually with this approach.
-* <code>object.forParent(rule, name)</code> - This will be called when the definition is used
-as a property in a rule.
-The rule and the name of the property will be passed in.
 * <code>object.define(rule, name)</code> - This will be called when an object is assigned to a new definition.
 * <code>object.property(name)</code> - This is called when a property is accessed using the my-new-property/sub-property